 If I am stressed, upset, or angry, I get much more worked up when experiencing a slow loading site, for instance, than when I am my normal self.
 We should do everything we can to offer a great, pleasant user experience, but we cannot make people experience the product in one specific way.
 The picture below illustrates the difference between the user experience and the product.

-You can learn more about correctly defining and successfully managing your products by:
+You can learn more about defining digital products with the following: